Criminal Justice Planner

 Author: Matthew S. Vitale

-Central Virginia Regional Jail Annual Report
+Forecasting Jail Bed Utilization for Central Virginia Regional Jail

 Author: Matthew S. Vitale

-Date: May 2025
+Date: May 2026

 Additional Reports